-This guide is designed to help you choose the right fixed automatic system for your home or business.
+This 2024 guide and review is designed to help you choose the right fixed automatic system for your home or business.
 It will tell you how standby generators operate, what types are available, and how to choose.
-You will also find here a quick review of major brands and the lesser known details you need to know.
+You will find here a quick review of best brands as well as the lesser known details you need to know before you buy.

 HOW THEY WORK

-All stationary on-grid power systems include three main parts: an engine- generator set (genset), a transfer system, and a control circuit.
+All stationary standby (on-grid) power systems include three main parts: an engine- generator set (genset), a transfer system, and a control circuit.

 The genset is always mounted outdoors.
 It has to be hardwired to a transfer system and connected to a fuel line, such as natural gas or liquefied propane (LPG).
-The transfer system is usually installed indoors and wired between the utility lines and main distribution panel.
+The transfer system is installed indoors and wired between the utility lines and the distribution panel or subpanel.
 The control circuit is continuously monitoring the condition of the mains voltage.
 If the utility power is down or its voltage drops below a preset level, the control circuit starts up the generator.
-First it lets it warm up for certain time, typically from 5 seconds to 1 minute.
+First it lets it warm up for a certain time, typically from 5 seconds to 1 minute.
 Then it disconnects your house from utility lines and connects it to the generator.
-During the transfer time the device is powered from an external battery.
+During the transfer time the control board is powered from an external battery.
 Note that although standby system operation is hands free, their maintenance is not- you need to change oil periodically and do other maintenance typical for engine-driven devices.

 YOUR CONNECTION OPTIONS